AJGreaves/familyhub/testing.md

 #### Permission Denied Page

 - When logged out, try to enter a url for a page you need to be logged in to access, confirm this takes the user to the custom permission denied page.
-- Click the log in button, confirm this takes the user to the login page.
+- Click the log in button, confirm this takes the user to the log in page.
 - Click the Go Back button, confirm this takes the user back one step in their browser history.

 ### Testing undertaken on tablet and phone devices